wiltonlazary/refinerycms/doc/guides/1 - Getting Started/1 - Installation Prerequisites.md

+---
-# Installation Prerequisites
+title: Installation Prerequisites
+abstract: |
   This guide covers getting your system ready for Refinery.
 Afterwards you will have:

   - A working version of Ruby
   - ImageMagick installed
   - Either the SQLite, MySQL, or PostgreSQL database configured

-endprologue.
+---
+# Installation Prerequisites

 ### Checklist